 Now let us finally take a look at the procedure of registering a trademark.

 Looking out for an out of the box name is the best option you have.
 You really need to come up with something unique and catchy to grab the attention of people.
 Prior to applying for the name, it will be prudent to conduct a trademark search.
 Proper research will endure that your trademark is unique and there are less chances of the objection by the trademark department.
 One other option that you have is to use the unique name with the generic name.

 Step 2: Filing TM Application

-Now that you are ready with your brand go ahead by filing the trademark application with TM form and prescribed fees.
-The application filed shall contain the details of logo or the trademark, name and address of the applicant, classification or trademark class, date of use of trademark and description of goods and services.
+Now that you are ready with your brand to go ahead by filing the trademark application with TM form and prescribed fees.
+The application filed shall contain the details of the logo or the trademark, name, and address of the applicant, classification or trademark class, date of use of trademark and description of goods and services.

 Once the application is filed with the department an allotment number gets generated.
 The applicant can continuously track the status of his application through that number.
 The owner of the trademark is empowered to affix the TM symbol after obtaining the allotment number.

 Step 3: Vienna Codification

 It is an international system established by the Vienna Agreement (1973), for classification of the figurative elements of marks.
 For scrutinizing the application filed the trademark registrar will apply the Vienna Classification to the trademark based on the figurative elements of marks.
 In this step the status of the application will reflect as “sent for Vienna Codification”.

 After the completion of Vienna codification, the trademark application filed will be processed to a trademark officer.
 The Trademark officer will examine the application fled to check the correctness of the application filed and issue the examination report.
 In this step the status of the application will reflect the status as “pending for examination”.
 The trademark is empowered to either accept the application and forward it for publication in a journal or reject it by giving appropriate reasons.